efren-palacios/duellinks/_posts/content/guides/deck-types/2018-01-01-spellbooks-guide-by-machdragon.md

 - Matchup Odds:
     * 40/60 On the Brink of Extinction

 Aliens can be a difficult matchup, depending on your opponent’s opening hands.
 Their main way to beat Spellbooks is to invade the field with many monsters.
-They do this by using use {\“A\” Cell Recombination Device} combined with {Powerful Rebirth}.
+They do this by using use {“A” Cell Recombination Device} combined with {Powerful Rebirth}.
 Blue Boi and Fool are both unable to destroy Aliens by battle, so you will need to either attack with a Power boost, Reaper or Destroyer.
 The main win condition of this matchup is similar to Amazoness.
 If your opponent is able to beam enough Aliens to the field, you will lose control of your line of defense and Earth will fall.
 Good thing this is a tier 3 deck, so it is not as common as the other meta decks listed.

 **Matchup Tips**